Chikuma-class cruiser: Ships in class

 Three ships were budgeted for and completed under the 1907 Naval Expansion Program, one each from the Sasebo Naval Arsenal, Mitsubishi, Nagasaki and Kawasaki Shipbuilding, Kobe.
 All ships of the class served in World War I. Yahagi and Hirado served in the Second Sino-Japanese War and the first months of World War II, and were scrapped before the outbreak of the Pacific War.

 Launched on 1 April 1911 and completed on 17 May 1912 by the Sasebo Naval Arsenal, Chikuma participated in various operations in World War I in the central and southern Pacific Ocean.
 The ship was stricken on 1 April 1931, and expended as a target in 1935.

 Launched on 3 October 1911 and completed on 27 July 1912 by the Mitsubishi Nagasaki shipyards, Yahagi participated in various operations in World War I in the Pacific Ocean and Indian Ocean.
 The cruiser was later used during the Siberian Intervention and the opening stages of the Second Sino-Japanese War.
 The ship was stricken on 1 April 1940, its hulk serving as a barracks until 1943.

-Launched on 29 June 1911 and completed on 17 June 1912 by the Kawasaki Shipbuilding Corporation, Kobe Shipyards, Hirado participated in various operations in World War I in the central and southern Pacific Ocean.
+Launched on 29 June 1911 and completed on 17 June 1912 by the Kawasaki Dockyard Company, Kobe Shipyards, Hirado participated in various operations in World War I in the central and southern Pacific Ocean.
 The cruiser was later used during the Siberian Intervention and the opening stages of the Second Sino-Japanese War.
 The ship was stricken on 1 April 1940, its hulk serving as a barracks until 1943.